Arrest made in connection with fatal Baltimore block party shooting - KTVZ

 (CNN) — A 17-year-old has been arrested in connection with the Baltimore block party shooting over the weekend that claimed two lives.

-Detectives believe the male teen “was involved in the mass shooting,” a news release from the Baltimore Police Department stated, without further elaborating on the alleged involvement.
+Detectives believe the male teen “was involved in the mass shooting,” a news release from the Baltimore Police Department stated without elaborating.

-Three of the 28 mostly teen victims remain at local hospitals in fair condition, police said.
+Three of the 28 people who were injured, most of them teenagers, remain hospitalized in fair condition, police said.

 The-CNN-Wire